NISHUNISARGA/SystemVerilog_Datatypes/TYPEDEF.md

 # <span style="color:yellow">**TYPEDEF**</span>
-In SystemVerilog, typedef is used to give a new name to an existing data type.
-This can be useful when you have a complex data type that is used in multiple places in your code.
+In SystemVerilog, typedef gives a new name to an existing data type.
+This can be useful when a complex data type is used in multiple places in your code.
 ---
 ## <span style="color:pink">Syntax:</span>

             typedef data_type new_name[Range];
 ---

-> NOTE: Few data types have inherent typedef means even though we don't declare them as typedef they will act as user defined datatype.
+> NOTE: Few data types have inherent typedef means even though we don't declare them as typedef they will act as user-defined datatype.

-    Example : class eth_pkt;
+    Example: class eth_pkt;
                 ...
               endclass
-     here class is not a data type but its a keyword.
+     here class is not a data type but it's a keyword.

      module top;
         eth_pkt pkt;
         ---
     endmodule

-    here eth_pkt behaves as user defined datatype. pkt is a variable.
+    here eth_pkt behaves as user user-defined datatype. pkt is a variable.